 There are two types of space in art: positive and negative.
 Both positive and negative space are important factors to be considered in every good composition.
 They occur in both two-dimension and three-dimension art and are complementary to one another.
 One impacts on and affects the reading of the other.

-Positive space is the “occupied” areas in a work of art that is filled with something such as lines, colors and shapes.
-It is the primary subject matter of a painting; the animals, plants, building, mountain, vase, people, etc., that forms your area-of-interest.
-It dominates the eye and is the focal point in a composition.
+The “occupied” areas in a work of art filled with lines, colors, and shapes are called “positive space.”
+In other words, the primary subject matter of a painting; the animals, plants, buildings, mountains, vases, people, etc., that make up your area of interest.
+It usually dominates the eye and is the focal point in a composition.

-In the example here, positive space (the area in black) is represented as the forms themselves… i.e. the vase, the individual letters, or the words “positive space”.
-It is the opposite of negative space.
+In the example, positive space (the area in black) is the form itself, i.e., the vase, the individual letters, or the words “positive space.”

-Negative space is the unoccupied areas that surround the subject matter.
-It is more passive in nature and is defined by the edges of the positive space it surrounds.
-It is what gives definition to our composition.
+On the other hand, “negative space” is the unoccupied areas that surround the subject matter.
+It is more passive and is determined by the edges of the positive space it surrounds.
+Negative space helps to give meaning to the composition.

-In the example, it is the “empty space” (the area in black) or unoccupied areas that lies between objects, shapes and forms within a composition, and is also the space in the background that is not at first noticeable.
+In the example, it’s the “empty space” (the area in black) or unoccupied areas that lies between objects, shapes, and forms within a composition, and is also the space in the background that is not at first noticeable.
 It goes in all directions and goes on forever.
-It flows in, around and between shapes and objects.
+It flows in, around, and between shapes and objects.

 Negative space is most evident when the space around a subject matter, and not the form itself, forms an interesting or artistically relevant shape.
-In this case the use of negative space is very much a key element of the artistic composition.
+In this case, negative space is very much an essential element of artistic composition.
 In the example above, the negative space forms a shape of two men face to face.

-Negative space is important in a composition because it gives balance to positive space by giving the eye a place to rest.
-This is a basic element that is often overlooked as a principle of a good design.
+Also, negative space is vital in a composition because it gives balance to positive space by giving the eye a place to rest, especially when the composition is quite busy.

 The tools needed for creating the illusion of three-dimensional space are: